SabbaghCodes/Portfolio/content/authors/admin/_index.md

 Hi and welcome to my portfolio 👋

 I am a freshman student pursuing a Master of Science degree in Computer Science at King Abdullah University of Science and Technology (KAUST).
-Please scroll a bit down to know more about and expertise and research!
+Please scroll a bit down to know more about my expertise !

 I am eager to deepen my experience in generative modelling and explore cutting-edge AI domains, contributing to meaningful applications in both research and industry.
 I thrive on problem-solving and innovation, leveraging AI to push the boundaries of what is possible.